 Site Directory: This is the path to your website's files.

-The Media Temple Security Firewall bundles the best of a WAF (Web Application Firewall) and an IDS (Intrusion Detection System) to provide the protection required against today's threats and attacks.
+The (mt) CDN WAF bundles the best of an IDS (Intrusion Detection System) with a WAF (Web Application Firewall) to provide the protection required against today's threats and attacks.
 It runs on top of our high-performance Anycast network infrastructure, giving you a CDN and website acceleration with one solution.

 Some of the key features that we offer are:

 - Direct access to our support team to help with Firewall configuration

 - Protection against SQL Injections, XSS, RCE, RFU and all known-attacks